 Welcome back to Peculiar Side of Sports.
 Every so often something in sports perplexes me, and I just hate not knowing something.
 So I do what any normal, sane sports fan does – I search ad nausea for the answer by any means necessary.
 The good news is that I take all my hard work and relay the results to you.

-Having covered each team from the AL East, AL Central, AL West and NL East, today we take a look, albeit a very quick one, at the origins of each NL Central team’s nickname.
+Today we take a look, albeit a very quick one, at the origins of each NL Central team’s nickname.
 It’s not meant to be exhaustive – just a glimpse into how each team arrived at the names they use today.
 Check back tomorrow for the conclusion of this six-part series.

 Without further ado, I give you today’s Peculiar Side of Sports.